Randall Terry: Personal life

 In 2000, Terry divorced Cindy Dean, his wife of 19 years, and married his former church assistant, Andrea Sue Kollmorgen.
 Kollmorgen, born c.
 1976, was approximately 25 years old at the time of their nuptials; As a consequence of the divorce, the home on 119 acre where he had lived with Cindy and their four children was going to be sold.
 In 2000, some in the press unfavorably compared his decision to divorce Cindy Dean and marry Kollmorgen to the opinion which he expressed in his 1995 book, The Judgment of God: "Families are destroyed as a father vents his mid-life crisis by abandoning his wife for a 'younger, prettier model.' " His sentiments against divorce had been so strong that when his own parents got divorced, "Randall refused to let his children speak with their grandfather for three years," according to interviews which were conducted with the family by the Washington Post.

 As a result of Terry's divorce from Cindy Dean, the pastor of the Landmark Church of Binghamton, New York, "unceremoniously tossed him out" although Terry had been a member there for 15 years.
 That church had previously censured him because he had abandoned his wife and the two children while they were still living at home in preparation for divorce, and it also censured him by claiming that he was engaging in a "pattern of repeated and sinful relationships and conversations with both single and married women."
 After the censure and expulsion, Terry joined the Charismatic Episcopal Church, a denomination which was established in 1992.

-After a period of study which commenced in 2005, Terry formally converted to Roman Catholicism in 2006, taking the confirmation name "David Mark."
+After a period of study which commenced in 2005, Terry formally converted to Catholicism in 2006, taking the confirmation name David Mark.
 After his conversion, he disavowed his first marriage and divorce, saying, "There were tragic problems that were inherent to the marriage.
 According to Catholic doctrine as it has been taught to me, those problems made it an invalid sacrament."

 In 2004, the Washington Post reported that Terry and Cindy's daughter was in college.
 Five years into his second marriage, a 2006 article in the National Catholic Register described his current family as "his three, soon to be four, rambunctious young boys."
-Terry's second wife, Andrea, is also an anti-abortion activist and in 2008, she was arrested for trespassing while she was leafleting a Roman Catholic cathedral parking lot with campaign fliers for a fictitious candidate who was advocating the enslavement of African-Americans.
-Randall Terry stated, "The piece was intended to be incendiary and basically a satire," a protest against vehicles in the church parking lot which, he said, carried bumper stickers supporting pro-choice political candidates, particularly Rudy Giuliani.
+Terry's second wife, Andrea, is also an anti-abortion activist and in 2008, she was arrested for trespassing while she was leafleting a Catholic cathedral parking lot with campaign fliers for a fictitious candidate who was advocating the enslavement of African-Americans.
+Terry stated, "The piece was intended to be incendiary and basically a satire," a protest against vehicles in the church parking lot which, he said, carried bumper stickers supporting pro-choice political candidates, particularly Rudy Giuliani.

 Terry's son Jamiel was killed in an automobile accident in November 2011.
 They had reportedly reconciled prior to Jamiel's death.
+Terry's daughter Tila died in 2024.

-In 2012, Terry moved his growing family to Romney, West Virginia, to focus on his campaign.
+In 2012, Terry moved his family to Romney, West Virginia, to focus on his political campaign.